maxgio92/notes/content/notes/program-execution-environment.md

 While a detailed explanation of the stack is beyond the scope of this blog, here's a basic idea: it's a special area of memory that the CPU uses to manage data related to the program's functions (subroutines) as they are called and executed, pushing it to it in a LIFO method.
 We'll see later on in more detail.

-Data and code are organized in the process's address space with areas.
-Explaining how the OS manages access to memory with virtual and physical addressing or processor rings, is out of the scope.
+Data and code are organized in specific regions inside the process address space.

 As the stack grows whenever the CPU adds new data while executing the program, the stack pointer is at the lowest position in the stack.
 > Remember: the stack grows from the highest address to the lowest address